univault-org/md-next/content/posts/foundation_math_understanding.md

   Think of a smooth valley in the countryside.
 The lowest point in this valley is the **global minimum**—the best (or "optimal") location.

 - **Multiple Valleys vs. One Smooth Valley:**
-  - In a rugged landscape with many hills and valleys, you might get stuck in a small valley that isn’t the deepest.
+  - In a rugged landscape with many hills and valleys, you might get stuck in a small valley that isn't the deepest.
   - In a smooth, bowl-shaped valley, **any downhill path leads you to the same lowest point.**

 ### Connecting to Optimization

 - **Simple Analogy:**
-  In a convex optimization problem, our “landscape” is like a smooth bowl.
+  In a convex optimization problem, our "landscape" is like a smooth bowl.
 No matter where you start, you always end up at the same best solution.

 - **Why It Matters:**
   This property makes convex problems **easy and reliable** to solve—any local minimum is also the global minimum.